[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Brightly coloured, enabling you to be recognised as a Subbuteo Table Soccer owner.

-There are various other badges issued after this time, mostly to members of the player's associations (see above).
-However, the green badge illustrated above was a general issue.
-It is advertised as part of the Club Edition package in the 1986 catalogue.
+There were various other badges issued after this time, mostly to members of the player's associations (see above).
+However, the final green badge illustrated above was a general issue.
+It was advertised as part of the Club Edition package in the 1986 catalogue, and is shown here because I didn't know where else to put it!

 Set C: Advanced Table Soccer Booklet.